mk-fg/aura/README.md

 Images used in html documentation are subject to a copyright and used with author's permission.

-Code is a public domain, feel free to hack and reuse it as you see fit.
+Code is released under a permissive WTFPL license, feel free to hack and reuse it as you see fit.

 Links